Details

 Lindsay Arnold

 I saw them for the first time in Montreal in 1976 in the Theatre St Denis.
 It was a smaller club, and they were opening for Ritchie Blackmore's Rainbow.
-When we first got there they had those weird heads up on the speakers.
-We were there to see Blackmore and had never heard of Max Webster.
-To us most warmup bands are just cannon fodder as we want to see the headliner, but they blew us all away as they did the whole first album.
-Now granted Ritchie Blackmore went from playing stadiums with Deep Purple to now a small 2000 seat run down theatre in Montreal.
+When we arrived we saw their stage setup and on one of the speakers they had a real head like on the first album cover.
+We had never heard of Max Webster and thought, hope they are quick so we can get to Blackmore.
+They hit the stage and there was Kim front and centre.
+To us most warmup bands are just cannon fodder as we want to see the headliner, but they blew us all away.
+Now granted Ritchie Blackmore went from playing stadiums with Deep Purple to now a small 2000-seat run down theatre in Montreal.
 He just stood at the back of the stage and out of the spotlight for most of the show.
 This was Max Webster's time to shine as an upcoming new band, and they met the task.
+It took only two songs, don’t remember what they were as memory is not as good as it used to be, and the group of 5 people I was with were hooked.
+For me they outplayed Blackmore.
+We came back home and we all bought the album.
 They won me over that day and I have been a fan ever since.

 Richard Perusse